 Mount Palmer is the second most challenging peak hike in Death Valley as it contains continuous elevation change and is located high in the Grapevine Mountains with outstanding views of all major Grapevine peaks, the Cottonwood Mountains, and the Panamint Mountains.
-Difficulties encountered on the hike include having the proper 4WD vehicle to reach the ideal starting point at the top of Phinney Canyon Rd., exceptional route finding abilities to carry out the hike, and minor climbing skills or advanced bypass skills to get past the major obstacle just before the summit.
-Google Earth maps of the hiking route (with the first map turned to the northwest and second map turned to the southwest for better viewing) can be found by clicking on the buttons above.
-GPS coordinates for the ideal parking area are 36° 57.248'N, 117° 7.344'W. GPS coordinates for the beginning of the challenging crossing section are 36° 56.155'N, 117° 8.449'W. GPS coordinates for the beginning of the challenging climbing section are 36° 54.548'N, 117° 8.137'W.
+Difficulties encountered on the hike include having the proper 4WD vehicle to reach the ideal starting point at the top of Phinney Canyon Road., exceptional route-finding abilities to carry out the hike, and minor climbing skills or advanced bypass skills to get past the major obstacle just before the summit.
+Topographical maps of the hiking route can be found by clicking on the buttons above.
+GPS coordinates for the ideal parking area are 36.954127, -117.122421.
+GPS coordinates for the beginning of the challenging crossing section are 36.935914, -117.140819.
+GPS coordinates for the beginning of the challenging climbing section are 36.909133, -117.135617.

 Mount Palmer rose to prominence on my Death Valley hiking schedule due to the fact that for many years I kept seeing various unique views of it from canyons below.
 Some of my canyon hikes which featured outstanding views of Mount Palmer included the Upper Titus-Upper Fall crossover hike, Fall 1st Side Canyon ridgeline, Palmer Canyon, Little Arches Canyon ridgeline, and Red Wall Canyon.
 The summit was also visible when I hiked back out washes from many of the eastern canyons of the Cottonwoods.
 Another aspect of the Mount Palmer hike which intrigued me was that I had heard it described as the 2nd most challenging peak hike in Death Valley, behind only Dry Mountain.
 Some of the aspects which make Mount Palmer more difficult than the average peak hike include (1) getting to the ideal starting point for the hike, (2) an exceptionally difficult route which requires planning and good navigation, (3) having to deal with continuous drops and gains in elevation throughout both directions of the hike, and (4) both a challenging crossing in the middle and climbing spot just before the actual summit.
 Let me discuss these four aspects in a little bit more detail.
 First, in order to reach the ideal starting point for the hike at the top of Phinney Canyon Road, a 4WD is necessary and a Jeep is preferable.
 There are some very steep stretches of road leading up to the saddle between Phinney and Moonlight.
 Those without the proper vehicle will have to park around 750 feet in elevation lower down the road.
 And the hike is already difficult enough without adding extra mileage and elevation into the mix.
 In fact, I would say that parking at the bottom of the steep hill climb turns this hike from the 2nd most difficult peak hike into the most difficult (meaning it becomes even more difficult than Dry Mountain).
 Second, the route from the parking area at the saddle to the summit is not straightforward and all in one direction.
 The hike seems to cross at least three major ridgelines -- two forks of the Wahguyhe ridgeline and the main Palmer ridgeline.
 Advance planning is definitely necessary to know where you are going and a GPS is somewhat essential.
 As you will note when reading the account of our hike in the next paragraph, trying to hike back out in the dark without a GPS is virtually impossible.
 Third, the cumulative elevation gain during the hike is deceptively difficult.
 With the starting point being at 7,525 feet and the summit being at 7,958 feet, it doesn't sound all that bad.
 But there are at least 10 bumps (some minor and some major) which are hiked to along the way in each direction.
 As labeled on our maps, the three major bumps along the middle of the hike can be grueling, especially on the hike back when you are already tired out.
 The cumulative elevation gain (including both ways) for the hike is nearly 4,000 feet if you park at the saddle.
 The final three bumps on the hike back will be 500 feet, 170 feet, and 550 feet in quick succession.
 Finally, there are two somewhat difficult sections during the hike.
 The first section is when you want to cross from the Wahguyhe western ridgeline over to the Palmer northern ridgeline.
 Doing this requires side-hilling over rough terrain as one skirts by the head of Fall Canyon and head of Red Wall Canyon.
 The second section is well known to those who have studied the Mount Palmer route.
 This is the part where you have to climb through some steep cliffs just before reaching the summit.
 In my research, I noticed that other hikers have broken the challenging cliffs section into three options -- doing a climb, going up a gully, or using a loose scree bypass.
 As I do not do risky climbing, that left me with the latter two options.
 You will be able to read about how I handled the cliffs obstacle as the account continues below.